FlorenceHapgood/PixieLabs_TechTest/README.md

 ### Structure

 -	The Dealer class deals the cards.
 -	The Calculator class works out who’s won.
 It also prints out a single or plural statement depending on who’s won (winner_or_winners_method).
 This does feel like a violation of the Single Responsibility Principle, but it seemed excessive to create a new class just for this simple method.
+I later added a Formatter class to deal with the issue below, and if I'd had more time I would consider refactoring winner_or_winners into there, as it's about formatting.
-- The Formatter class formats the scores to look nice.
+- The Formatter class formats the scores record, to change 11, 12, 13 to Jack, Queen, King, in order to make the deck more "deck-like" for the user.

 ### “Interesting” Decisions